barbagroup/PetIBM/README.md

 ## Documentation

-User's documentation is available on the [Wiki](https://github.com/barbagroup/PetIBM/wiki) pages of the cuIBM repository.
+User's documentation is available on the [Wiki](https://github.com/barbagroup/PetIBM/wiki) pages of the PetIBM repository.

 Doxygen API documentation is available [here](http://barbagroup.github.io/PetIBM).